simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 ```

 You will also need to do this when using a package wrapping the `sqlite3`
-package like `moor` or `sqflite_common_ffi`!
+package like `drift` or `sqflite_common_ffi`!

 __No changes are necessary for iOS and MacOS__

+When building Linux Flutter apps, _static_ libraries for OpenSSL need to be
+available.
+When this Flutter plugin is built, OpenSSL will be statically
+linked.

 For more details on how to actually use this package in a Flutter app, see
 [sqlite3](https://pub.dev/packages/sqlite3).

 ## Incompatibilities with `sqlite3` on iOS and macOS